mai-space/mai-space/README.md

 ## 📘 My Resume

-My Resume is avaible in German and English.
+My Resume is available in German and English.
 Click the Labels below to download the Current one.

-They are build with LaTex.
+They are built with LaTex.

 <p align="left">
     <a href="https://github.com/Inf166/curriculum_vitae/raw/languages/english/download/mai-joel_maximilian-curriculum_vitae.pdf">